KEACS/DAT14V1/2nd_semester/01_Introduction/README.md

 * What is important to remember from your 1st semester,
 * and what will we cover in 2nd semester.

+We will look into a few new topics as weel:
+* Filestructure and Eclipse
+* 3-tier archietecture

 In the end we will look at what do before next class.

 ## Objectives ##
-After this class you will be able to .....
+After this class you will have an overview of the 2 semester softwareconstruction classes.
+You will know where to

 ## Materials ##